Information on our Financial Instruments Reference Data System (FCA FIRDS). Read more about how FCA FIRDS works.

-The functionality of the search engine is comparable to ESMA’s, but we will be using a different search engine, Amazon’s Elastic Search.
+The functionality of the search engine is comparable to ESMA’s, but we have used a different search engine, Amazon’s Elastic Search.

-We have considered suggestions made by firms to improve the ESMA FIRDS system by changing some fields or the reporting logic.
-In most cases the benefit of introducing these changes is outweighed by the uncertainty it would cause, given short timeframes.
-However, we will give firms more certainty around the timing of issuing delta files and full files.
+We considered suggestions made by firms to improve the ESMA FIRDS system by changing some fields or the reporting logic.
+In most cases the benefit of introducing these changes was outweighed by the uncertainty it would cause, given short timeframes.
+However, we have given firms more certainty around the timing of issuing delta files and full files.
 This will improve firms’ experience of the system without deviating from ESMA’s approach.

 Update to the XML Schema for FIRDS and FITRS